Cellar Spiders Identification Guide

 • Areas where webs are commonly found

-Non-repellent products are essential because spiders will walk through treated areas without detecting them, resulting in better contact and control.
+Non-repellent products work best because spiders walk through treated areas without detecting them.
+This leads to better contact and control.

 Step 3: Interior Treatment